 Common side effects following vaccination are a sore arm, fatigue and muscle aches.
 Fever and chills may also occur, especially after the second dose.

 Following vaccination, some people might develop enlarged lymph nodes.
 These most often occur in the underarm or in the neck on the side of the vaccination.
-Since cancer can also cause lymph node enlargement, it’s important that cancer patients realize this is a possible side effect and is usually not a sign that their cancer is growing (although we know it can be scary).
+Since cancer can also cause lymph node enlargement, it’s important that you realize this is a possible side effect and is usually not a sign that your cancer is growing (although we know it can be scary).

 The enlarged lymph nodes may feel tender to the touch and should resolve on their own, but can sometimes last for several weeks.
 You should contact your healthcare provider if the enlarged lymph nodes do not start to improve within three to four weeks after your second dose.